pauljickling/rpgblog/_posts/2025-01-02-How_I_Design_Adventures.md

 Your NPCs should always have a name, no matter how minor they are.
 If you don't include a name your players are guaranteed to ask about their name, and you will freeze up in the moment when that happens.
 Other than that I give NPCs an attitude, occupation, and what they are probably doing.
 If they need other details then include those, but this is usually enough for me to work with as a GM.

-I don't have any really good advice for stocking treasure.
-Maybe that is something for a future blog post.
+I don't have any especially helpful advice for stocking treasure.
+Maybe that is something to think harder on and write up for a future blog post.
 Treasure should have a good description attached to it.
 If a description of a piece of treasure is so enticing that your players take stupid risks to try and acquire it, you've done your job.

 When I say traps, I use that word mostly because that is the convention of how we talk about RPGs, but I think a better word and way to think about traps is describing them as "complications".
-In other words, anything that creates some sort of complication for the players.
+In other words, literally anything that creates some sort of complication for the players.
+Traps and puzzles fit the bill, but it could also be things like bad weather or two NPCs in the middle of an argument.
 This is another big topic though, and probably worthy of another blog post all on its own, and it has been written about extensively all over the OSR blogosphere.

 ## Step 5: Connect the Spaces

 I typically only start connecting the spaces now.
 The exception might be for an adventure like [While the Alchemist is Away](https://semitext.itch.io/while-the-alchemist-is-away) where I was actively collaborating with the artist.
 In that case I had the sketch of a map illustration to work with, and so I could let my imagination run wild on how the rooms worked based on this sketch.
 But typically a map I draw isn't going to lead to any inspiration, so instead the mapping will be inspired by the keyed writing for the spaces.
 I suspect the order that makes sense for you will have more to do with whether you are more of a visual or a verbal kind of person.
 Either way, this is the point where we are logically organizing our physical space, what connects to what, with special attention to entrances/exits, and connections that aren't a basic path (secret passages, spaces divided by a chasm, trap doors that lead to other floors, etc.) I'm also contractually obligated to mention that you should be [Jaquaysing your dungeon](https://whosemeasure.blogspot.com/2024/02/considerations-on-jaquaysing-dungeon.html).
+I tend to lean more towards designing spaces with versimillitude than a perfectly Jaquaysed space, but you know, if you see an opportunity to include an extra loop and what not, go for it.

 ## Step 6: The Extra Bits